 The assessment framework broadly defines technological and engineering literacy as the capacity to use, understand, and evaluate technology as well as to understand technological principles and strategies needed to develop solutions and achieve goals in science, technology, engineering, and mathematics (STEM).
 The assessment is administered as a digitally based assessment.

 The TEL assessment is designed to measure three interconnected areas of technology and engineering experience in and out of the classroom: technology and society, design and systems, and information and communication technology.
 The framework also outlines what technology and engineering literacy knowledge and skills students should have to reach

-Item maps illustrate how specific technology and engineering literacy knowledge and skills correspond to different NAEP achievement levels.
-Item maps answer the question, "What assessment questions were likely to be answered correctly by students performing at the
+Item maps illustrate how specific TEL knowledge and skills correspond to different NAEP achievement levels.
+Item maps answer the question, "What does it mean for students to be at

 NAEP Proficient, or

 NAEP Advanced in terms of what they know and can do?"